samreenraza61/HackBio-Internship/SamreenRaza40_stage0_task1_Structure-based-Drug-Discovery.md

 [11] D. P. Bottaro et al., “Identification of the hepatocyte growth factor receptor as the c-met proto-oncogene product,” Science, vol. 251, no. 4995, pp. 802–804, Feb.
 1991, doi: 10.1126/science.1846706.

 [12] X. Liu, W. Yao, R. C. Newton, and P. A. Scherle, “Targeting the c-MET signaling pathway for cancer therapy,” Expert Opin.
 Investig.
 Drugs, vol. 17, no. 7, pp. 997–1011, Jul.
 2008, doi: 10.1517/13543784.17.7.997.
-"""

-# Write the markdown content to a .md file
-with open("Structure_Based_Drug_Discovery.md", "w") as file:
-    file.write(markdown_content)

-print("Markdown file has been created successfully!")